-Figure 18 A presents supply air temperature in each mode of operation for the three systems.
+Figure 17A (next page) presents supply air temperature in each mode of operation for the three systems.

 M12-14 runs with a very low supply airflow, which results in a very low supply air temperature.
-During the period of observation presented the unit generates supply air as low as 36°F in mode "DX2+DC".
+During the period of observation presented, the unit generates supply air as low as 36°F in mode "DX2+DC".
 Most of the time this mode generates supply air between 40-45°F. This is detrimental to system efficiency.
-As indicated by Figure 10, the other units in this study operate with a sensible system COP that is 50% higher than M12-14.
+The other units in this study operate with a sensible system COP that is 50% higher than M12-14 (refer to Figure 10).
 Although the total system power draw with second stage compressor is approximately 25% lower than other units, the sensible system cooling capacity is reduced by 50%.
 This occurs because the low airflow and low supply air temperature decrease vapor compression cooling capacity and result in a significant amount of unnecessary dehumidification.
-Since the unit must still cover all room cooling loads, and because distribution efficiency is reduced as a result of increased thermal losses, this unit must run longer hours to satisfy the thermostat which results in a higher aggregate demand on peak.
-These observations underscore the fact the dual-evaporative pre-cooler studied here is only one aspect of an effective efficiency program, and that deployment of such a technology ought to be coordinated with efforts for quality maintenance and performance optimization for the existing equipment.
+Since the unit must still cover all room cooling loads, and because distribution efficiency is reduced as a result of increased thermal losses, this unit must run longer hours to satisfy the thermostat, which results in a higher aggregate demand on peak.
+These observations underscore the fact the dual-evaporative pre-cooler studied here is only one aspect of an effective efficiency program, and that deployment of such a technology ought to be coordinated with efforts for quality maintenance and performance optimization for the existing equipment and building systems.

-M15-15 shows two distinct bands for supply air temperature in mode: "DX1+DC".
+M15-15 shows two distinct bands for supply air temperature in the "DX1+DC" mode.
 This occurs because the first five days in the period of observation presented here operated with the outside air damper fully closed.
-Review of the monitoring data indicates that the ventilation set point was adjusted on the on Sept.
-5^{th} .
-For all observations before this date (July - August) the system had been operating without ventilation air.
+Review of the monitoring data indicates that the ventilation set point was adjusted on Sept.
+5. For all observations before this date (July - August) the system had been operating without ventilation air.
 While the outside air damper was closed, the unit operated with a somewhat lower supply airflow rate because the overall airflow resistance was higher than during periods when the outside air damper was partly open.
-The lower supply air flow results in a correspondingly lower supply air temperature for this period.
-The separate bands seen for supply air temperature in Figure 18 A can also be seen in Figure 11 for sensible cooling capacity, and in Figure 18 B which shows that the air temperature difference across the ventilation cooling coil was zero for the period when the damper was closed.
+The lower supply airflow results in a correspondingly lower supply air temperature for this period.
+The separate bands seen for supply air temperatures in Figure 17A can also be seen in the plot of sensible cooling capacity (refer to Figure 11), and in Figure 17B, which shows that the air temperature difference across the ventilation cooling coil was zero for the period when the damper was closed.